TN 20 (06-18)

 Generally, a Supplemental Security Income (SSI) recipient is not eligible for SNAP benefits if he or she lives in:

 IMPORTANT: SSI recipients who reside in a cash-out state, an institution, or a commercial boarding house still have the right to apply for SNAP benefits.
 Refer the applicant or recipient to the local SNAP office to file an application.
 The SNAP office makes an eligibility determination.

-This section provides guidance about the prerelease provision under which a resident of a public institution may apply for SNAP benefits at the same time as he or she applies for SSI benefits, if the resident expects to live in a pure SSI household upon release.
+These instructions provide guidance about the prerelease provision under which a resident of a public institution may apply for SNAP benefits at the same time that he or she applies for SSI benefits, if the resident expects to live in a pure SSI household upon release.